In the Cloud

 • applicationId—Remote application ID (RAID) of the POS app.

 • uri—Endpoint of the Clover device (for example, wss://192.168.1.15:12345/remote_pay).
-This endpoint is displayed on the screen that appears when you first launch the Secure Network Pay Display app.
+This endpoint appears on the screen when you first launch the Secure Network Pay Display app.

 • posName—Name displayed during pairing to identify the POS attempting to connect to the device.